na-na-hi/renget/archive/ProdiAgy.md

 ![](https://imagizer.imageshack.com/img923/8572/5MRiq6.png)
 ![](https://imagizer.imageshack.com/img922/4106/qstHmL.png)

+Credits:
-Credits: bmaltais for github and  reddit posts that inspired me to look into iA3 and LoKr myself and check out which settings would be best.
+bmaltais for github and  reddit posts that inspired me to look into iA3 and LoKr myself and check out which settings would be best.
+AI Casanova for once again clarifying some things.

+##More resources at www.sdcompendium.com
+though i wouldnt recommend older guides as they are suboptimal now, old rentry owners who still havent updated: please delete your rentries as they can be misleading due to recent advances